How Utilitarian Are OpenAI's Models Really? Replicating and Reinterpreting Pfeffer, Kr\"ugel, and Uhl (2025): Conclusion

 They call for \textbf{continuous monitoring}.
 My findings reinforce this.
 The monitoring target must expand beyond cross-version changes to inference- and serving-layer changes.
 Effective monitoring must track model versions, prompt variants, \modelfont{system\_fingerprint}, and temporal stability.

 \textcite[6]{pfeffer2025} call for a research program of LLM and human moral reasoning and its changes over time.
 The \textbf{research into ethical theories in LLMs} requires reframing.
-Determining a model's ethical commitments presupposes, among other things, response stability that is not guaranteed and mechanistic understanding that is hard to come by.
+Attributing ethical commitments to a model presupposes, among other things, response stability that is not guaranteed and mechanistic understanding that is hard to come by.
 Yet much would be achieved already if we knew under what conditions models produce which responses, and how robust those responses are to equivalent reformulations.

 Pfeffer et al.\ express a \textbf{user trust concern}: users may defer to AI for (moral) advice unreflectingly.
 My findings reinforce this concern on two fronts.
-First, user trust may be misplaced in an artifact that appears arbitrary, whose advice may not be robust, and whose responses vary with irrelevant or opaque confounds.
-Second, instead of a ``utilitarian turn,'' a utilitarian default, where models uniformly recommend utilitarian choices, might be even more worrisome than a reasoned utilitarian turn.
+First, user trust may be misplaced in an artifact whose advice varies with irrelevant or opaque confounds.
+Second, my data point to a utilitarian \emph{default} rather than a utilitarian \emph{turn}: models uniformly recommend the utilitarian choice on many prompt variants.
+Such a default might be the more worrisome of the two.
+Unlike genuine reasoning, a default is not responsive to the features of the case, but it is delivered uniformly, and at scale, to users inclined to defer to it.